-For many of us, being active and enjoying fun winter activities (biking, hiking, skiing, etc.) is what memories are made of while contributing to good health.
-Despite the lifestyle changes of new technology and evolving viruses, there’s still plenty of room to participate in some outdoor fun.
-Seeking out healthy activities may be even more important now as winter approaches.
+For many of us, being active and enjoying fun winter activities (fat biking, hiking, skiing, etc.) is what memories are made of while contributing to good health.
+Despite the lifestyle changes of new technology and evolving viruses, there’s still plenty of room to participate in some type of outdoor fun.
+Seeking out healthy activities may be even more critical now as winter approaches.
 Doing something you enjoy can distract you from problems and help you cope with all the new life challenges that cause stress.

-Page through our latest Bike/Hike Guide with many maps of Minnesota destinations offering fun opportunities.
+Page through our latest Bike/Hike Guide with many maps of Minnesota destinations offering fun adventures.
 Then, layer up your dress attire for the temperature swings ahead and head out.
-If you haven’t already, you will soon discover that outdoor pursuits pose a lower risk of getting sick than indoor workouts.
+If you haven’t already, you will soon discover that outdoor pursuits help lower the risk of getting sick than indoor workouts.

 It’s a perfect time of the year to jump on a fatty and hit a Minnesota trail.